magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 ## Overview

-The checkbox UI component can be configured to implement the following field types (from the UI point of view): radio button, toggle button, or checkbox.
+The Checkbox UI component (Checkbox UI) can be configured to implement the following field types (from the UI point of view): radio button, toggle button, or checkbox.
 The component inherits the abstract behavior of the Field UI component.

 The following images illustrate what the different implementations can look like: